thongtr-dev/related-post-slider-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Related post slider carousel dynamic Gutenberg block.
+Related post carousel slider dynamic Gutenberg block.
+Customize the post slider right inside the post editor without going back and forth between the admin dashboard and the post editor.

 == Description ==

-Add a related post slider carousel block to WordPress block editor with multiple controls for carousel and slide items:
+This plugin add a dynamic related post carousel slider block to WordPress block editor with multiple controls for the carousel and the slide items:
 ✅ Display controls:
     - Toggle on/off featured image for each slide.
     - Toggle on/off category badge for each slide.